 Computer vision systems offer precise diagnoses minimizing false positives.
 In many instances, computer vision algorithms can be even more effective than human physicians.
 That’s because these algorithms are trained on thousands of medical images presenting a given disease or anomaly.
 As a result, AI algorithms can spot any irregularities with amazing precision.
 Not to mention that they are never tired, can work 24/7, never go on vacation, or sick leave.

-Computer vision can significantly improve many fields of modern medicine, i.a.:
+Computer vision in healthcare can significantly improve many fields of modern medicine, i.a.:

 - X-ray radiography